deepavadakan/machine-learning-challenge/README.md

 The final features selected are ```koi_fpflag_co, koi_fpflag_nt, koi_fpflag_ss, koi_model_snr, koi_prad and koi_fpflag_ec``` as they had the highest importance.

 ## Compare Models

+Tested GridSearch with C = [1, 5, 10]  and kernel = ('linear', 'rbf').
+SVC {'C': 50, 'kernel': 'rbf'} was the best choice with the highest precision identifying False Positives.
+This model has the following metrics with model accuracy of 0.79
 ![svc](Resources/svc.png)

+Tested Decision Tree Classifier resulted in the following metrics.
+The model accurancy (0.85) is better with the highest precision identifying False Positives.
 ![clf](Resources/clf.png)

+The Random Tree Forest was tested with the following metrics.
+This model's accuracy (0.87) is better than the previous models, again with the highest precision identifying False Positives.
 ![rf](Resources/rf.png)

+Finally tested KNearestNeighbors.
+This resulted in the best model accuracy (0.88) with k=7.
 ![knn](Resources/knn.png)